protobufjs/protobuf.js/README.md

 });
 ```

-**Note:** Dynamically generated runtime message classes cannot be typed, technically, so you must either access its fields using `message["awesomeField"]` notation or you can utilize [typings of its static counterpart](#pbts-for-typescript) for full typings support.
+**Note:** Dynamically generated message classes cannot be typed, technically, so you must either access its fields using `message["awesomeField"]` notation or you can utilize [typings of its static counterpart](#pbts-for-typescript) for full typings support.

 If you generated static code to `bundle.js` using the CLI and its type definitions to `bundle.d.ts` instead, then you can just do: